sama1mansn/greenfield-docs/docs/api-sdk/blockchain-rest.md

 ---
-title: Blockchain GRPC REST
+title: Blockchain API
 icon: generic
 order: 1
 ---
-# Blockchain GRPC REST
+# Blockchain API

 This document presents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints.

-For more details, please refer to [Greenfield Blockchain API](../greenfield-api/grpc-rest.md).

 :::info
 Since Greenfield Blockchain is based on Cosmos, The majority of the content in this page is copied from the